 Odyssey By Car defaults to using a manual transmission, with automatic being offered as an option for us neophytes, but this concession did little to help stop me from oversteering off cliffs or going headlong into barriers.
 I did wrestle more control once I learned to pump the accelerator and apply more brake on turns, but I still found myself spinning out whenever I went much past what would be an actual posted speed limit, always keeping me just short of the timer even on the first level.

 Thankfully the level timers remain fixed even in two player games, meaning I could share the workload.
 As such, I waited until my brother was off work during his spring vacation to see if we could tackle our way through Odyssey By Car together.
 He got to grips with the controls far faster than I did, which I suspect is due to him operating forklifts for a living.
-Doing this we managed to reach all the way to the penultimate level, before hitting another roadblock.
+Through doing this we managed to reach all the way to the penultimate level, before hitting another roadblock.

 It is from here that basic driving and navigation proves to no longer be sufficient, with the levels now expecting you to perform stunts in order to collect all of the waymarkers, just as the worlds become more fantastic.
 Odyssey By Car starts rural with the grandest feature being a castle, before giving way to more dense urban enviroments, and then to space age locales such as a shuttle port and the Martian surface.
 The final map even has you racing on top of rainbows.